joegsuero/django-caching-examples/README.md

 By interacting with these examples and running the benchmarks, you will see firsthand the transformative power of caching.
 It's not just about reducing server load, but about delivering a superior user experience, a critical aspect of any modern application.

-I encourage you to clone the repository, play with the code, and see the magic of caching for yourself!
+I encourage you to clone the repository, play with the code, and see the magic of caching for yourself.
+If you found this repository helpful, please consider leaving a star on GitHub!
+For an even deeper dive into the definitive guide on Django caching, make sure to read the full [blog post](https://joegsuero.medium.com).

----